 Systemize: Find the tools that work for you.
 Some people like actual hard copy planners.
 There are advanced scheduling tools that have pages dedicated to organizing everything from daily/weekly/monthly goals, to hourly activity breakdowns and even include room for diary entries.
 There are others that are much simpler and only have monthly and weekly calendar breakdowns.
 Then there are people who prefer all their planning to be meticulously controlled from various apps on their smartphone and synced to their computers.
 No one system is better than another.
 You have to find the one that works for you and your lifestyle.
 It has to make sense for you and it has to be sustainable.
 If you haven’t already done so, find your system and start planning!

 Time: You have to make the time to sit down and plan.
 Put an alert in your phone.
 Wake up 30 minutes earlier, watch one less Netflix episode, do whatever it takes to carve the time out.
 Time won’t naturally do it for you.
-As funny as it sounds, you have to plan to plan.
+As funny as it sounds, you have to plan.

 Consistency: Empowered living isn’t for the weak and meek.
 You have to be tenacious, aggressive, and relentless about making this happen for yourself.
 Failure will naturally happen; success you must strive for.